strakers/betterblade/README.md

 # BetterBlade
 A port of Laravel 9's inline blade rendering functionality for use with previous versions of Laravel.
-Currently this only supports v8.0+, but I'm working towards supporting earlier versions.
-Stay tuned!
+Currently this only supports v7.0+.

-Please note that this is intended for those who are not ready to upgrade their projects to Laravel 9.
+Please note that this package is intended for those who are not ready to upgrade their projects to Laravel 9 but wish to use the inline rendering.
 However, if you have time and resources to, I recommend installing/upgrading to Laravel 9 over using this package.
 (There's more to offer!)

 ## Installation